-Climbing and access information for this peak is found on page 149.
+Climbing and access information for this peak is on Page 149 of the book.

-The peak is composed mostly of granite which pops out here and there on it’s summit ridge.
+The peak is composed mostly of granite which pops out here and there the summit ridge.

 There is a nice register on the summit in a cookie tin.
-Not surprisingly there were several entries in 2012 from fire fighters who struggled that year to extinguish the fire that burned over large parts of the Trinity Mountain region that year.
+Not surprisingly, there were several entries in 2012 from firefighters who struggled that year to extinguish the fire that burned large parts of the Trinity Mountain Region.

-Peak 9037 viewed from the northeast ridge of Peak 8554.
-The saddle between the two peaks is visible mid-photo.
+Peak 9037 as viewed from the Northeast Ridge of Peak 8554.
+The saddle between the two peaks is in the middle of the photo.
 The trailhead and the Trinity Mountain Road are off the photo to the right.

-The view from the summit is vast.
-This shot shows the Trinity Mountain ridge running off to the north.
-To the south you can see the deep canyon of the South Fork Boise River.
-To the north the view includes the Middle Fork Boise River drainage.
-The Sawtooth Mountains are to the north east and, of course, ragged Trinity Peak is just to the east.
+The view from the summit of Peak 9037 is vast.
+This shot shows the Trinity Mountain Ridge running off to the north.
+To the south, you can see the deep canyon of the South Fork Boise River.
+To the north, the view includes the Middle Fork Boise River drainage.
+The Sawtooth Range is to the northeast and [ragged] Trinity Mountain is just to the east.